 2) Colored Pencils.

-The ones pictured are beautiful!
-But I recommend choosing washable markers for beginning artists.
+I recommend choosing washable markers for beginning artists.

 Older kid upgrade: Give them their very own sketchbook.